Finding Tiananmen: Day 3 Musings

 This morning, I had my meeting with Wang Dan.
-To be able to meet one of the ringleaders of the 1989 protest, the man who was at one point #1 on the Chinese government’s blacklist, you can imagine my excitement.
+To be able to meet one of the key leaders of the 1989 protest, the man who was at one point #1 on the Chinese government’s blacklist, you can imagine my excitement.

 Our conversation went by a lot quicker than I expected.
 What was planned to be an hour long interview actually ended in half that time.
 Wang seemed pretty jaded about many of the questions I asked, perhaps because he gets pestered by a lot of American journalists with these same questions anyways.
 I wish my Chinese was a lot better, so that he could’ve talked more in depth about his opinions.
 Who knew slacking off in those grade school Chinese classes would actually come back to bite.